DevanshMaheshwari23/KrishiSathi/assets/policy.md

 #### Use of Information:
 - Personal Information: We may use your personal information to provide and improve our services, personalize your experience, communicate with you, and respond to your inquiries.
-- Non-Personal Information: Non-personal information is used to analyze app usage patterns, identify trends, and enhance the functionality and performance of Agrigenie.
+- Non-Personal Information: Non-personal information is used to analyze app usage patterns, identify trends, and enhance the functionality and performance of Krishi Sathi.

 #### Data Security:
 We implement industry-standard security measures to protect your personal information from unauthorized access, disclosure, alteration, or destruction.
 However, no method of transmission over the internet or electronic storage is completely secure, and we cannot guarantee absolute security.